 Other liabilities represent amounts owed for various governmental and proprietary activities.
-Some of these amounts will be paid shortly after fiscal yearend (see Note 22).
+Some of these amounts will be paid shortly after fiscal yearend (see Note 23).

 Short-term debt results from borrowings from anticipation notes, lines of credit, and similar loans with parties external to the primary government.
 The primary government's policy is to disclose activity related to short-term borrowings occurring during the fiscal year.
-For fiscal year 2008, the primary government's agencies did not participate in short-term borrowings with external parties. education institutions' foundations Higher (component units) have short-term debt outstanding as of year-end that amount to approximately \$67.6 million.
-Also, the University of Virginia (major component unit) reports \$17.6 million and the Virginia Polytechnic Institute and State University (major component unit) reports \$2.0 million of commercial paper that provides bridge financing for capital projects.
-The Roanoke Higher Education Authority (nonmajor component unit) reports \$1.4 million of short-term debt for a construction loan.
-The Virginia Horse Center Foundation (nonmajor component unit) reported a \$250,000 short-term working capital line of credit loan.
+For fiscal year 2009, the primary government's agencies did not participate in short-term borrowings with external parties.

+Higher education institutions' foundations (component units) have short-term debt outstanding as of year-end that amount to approximately \$66.7 million.
+Also, the University of Virginia (major component unit) reports \$56.4 million and the Virginia Polytechnic Institute and State University (major component unit) reports \$20.8 million of commercial paper that provides bridge financing for capital projects.
+The Virginia Commonwealth University Health System Authority (a blended component unit of the Virginia Commonwealth University - major component unit) reports shortterm debt of \$13.5 million to meet certain cash reserve requirements.
+The Virginia Horse Center Foundation (nonmajor component unit) reported a \$60,000 short-term note with a related party.
+The Virginia Port Authority (nonmajor component unit) reported a \$65.9 million short-term Port Facilities Bond Anticipation Note Series 2009.